Nicolas de Neufville, 1st Duke of Villeroy: Hotel de Villeroy

-The beautiful courtyard of the building was frequently visited by the young King Louis XIV who lived in the nearby Palais Royal and played there as a child with his brother Prince Philippe d'Orleans.
+The beautiful courtyard of the building was frequently visited by the young King Louis XIV who lived in the nearby Palais Royal and played there as a child with his brother Philippe of France.

 The Hotel de Villeroy still exists today, and in 1984 it was protected as a historic monument.
 Part of it is today used by the International Exposition center Cremerie de Paris which hosted in June 2012 the Nike Barber Shop.
-The Barber Shop was the center of the advertisement campaign of the US company Nike, Inc. Information tours are organized every month giving the public the possibility to discover the staircase and the courtyard of the Hotel de Villeroy.
+The Barber Shop was the centre of the advertisement campaign of the US company Nike, Inc. Information tours are organised every month giving the public the possibility to discover the staircase and the courtyard of the Hotel de Villeroy.